 The Dallas-Fort Worth Metroplex stands at a crossroads, as its current approach to transportation and development will not meet future travel demand.
-Despite \$100B in planned investments, roadway capacity will be outpaced by the anticipated population growth of 4 million residents - much of which will be outside transit authority service areas -- over the next 25 years, driving a sharp rise in traffic congestion.
-Vehicle hours of delay are forecasted to nearly triple between 2019 and 2050, imposing costs on DFW residents and businesses.
+Despite \$100B in planned investments, roadway capacity will be outpaced by the anticipated population growth of 4 million residents - much of which will be outside TA service areas - over the next 25 years, driving a sharp rise in traffic congestion.
+Vehicle hours of delay are forecasted to nearly triple by 2050, imposing costs on DFW residents and businesses.3

 Implementation of Transit 2.0 policy initiatives, especially around density-driven economic development, is shown to address this challenge.
 With modest additional investment, Transit 2.0 policy initiatives could significantly improve regional outcomes through 2050 (e.g., 20% reduction in vehicle hours of delay, 65% increase in transit ridership versus 2050 baseline).
 These policies leverage and help unlock the full value of the region's substantial transit investments over the past 40 years to maximize value for the public dollar.
-Saying it differently, the region has an opportunity to maximize efficiencies due to the already implemented capital cost of stations and rail lines.